-Leiomyosarcoma (LMS) is a type of soft tissue sarcoma.
-The information here should ideally be read with our general information about soft tissue sarcomas.
+Leiomyosarcoma is a type of soft tissue sarcoma.

-Leiomyosarcomas are one of the more common types of sarcoma to develop in adults.
-They start from cells in a type of muscle tissue called smooth muscle.
+Leiomyosarcoma is one of the more common types of soft tissue sarcoma to develop in adults.
+It starts from cells in a type of muscle tissue called smooth muscle.

 Most people with leiomyosarcoma are over the age of 50.

 The main symptom to be aware of is any lump or swelling that is: